Samsung/tizen-docs/docs/application/native/guides/graphics/cairo.md

     evas_object_image_data_update_add(img, 0, 0, WIDTH, HEIGHT);
     ```

-- With the `cairo_image_surface_create_for_data()` function.To use the function, you need a pointer to an image data, which can be retrieved with the `evas_object_image_data_get()` function.
+- With the `cairo_image_surface_create_for_data()` function.

+  To use the function, you need a pointer to an image data, which can be retrieved with the `evas_object_image_data_get()` function.
 The function returns the data pointer of an image object and requires a parameter to determine whether the data is modified.
 If modification is enabled by setting the parameter to `EINA_TRUE`, Evas updates the image pixels in the next rendering cycle.
-Finally, you can link the pixel buffer with the image object by using the `evas_object_image_data_set()` function.Since the default backend for Evas is GL, the Cairo Image backend is much slower due to the memory copy operation, which occurs whenever the rendered result from Cairo is uploaded to Evas.
-To enhance the performance of Cairo Image backend to enable the zero copy feature, set the `EVAS_IMAGE_CONTENT_HINT_DYNAMIC` property with the `evas_object_image_content_hint_set()` function.To update a rectangular region on the screen, the `evas_object_image_data_update_add()` function can be used.
+Finally, you can link the pixel buffer with the image object by using the `evas_object_image_data_set()` function.

+  Since the default backend for Evas is GL, the Cairo Image backend is much slower due to the memory copy operation, which occurs whenever the rendered result from Cairo is uploaded to Evas.
+To enhance the performance of Cairo Image backend to enable the zero copy feature, set the `EVAS_IMAGE_CONTENT_HINT_DYNAMIC` property with the `evas_object_image_content_hint_set()` function.

+  To update a rectangular region on the screen, the `evas_object_image_data_update_add()` function can be used.
 For more information on the image object functions of Evas, see [Image Objects](../ui/efl/evas-objects.md#image).

     ```
     Evas_Object *win = elm_win_util_standard_add("Cairo Image Backend guide", " Cairo Image Backend guide");